 Continuous and scheduled monitoring

 To begin using CSS, configure a continuous or scheduled scan.
-Use a continuous scan to automatically monitor for any changes and newly uploaded files.
+Use a continuous scan to monitor for changes and newly uploaded files automatically.
 A continuous scan is a more cost-effective way to monitor your cloud storage providers.
 For more information, see What's the difference between a scheduled scan and a continuous scan.

 Data transfer and storage

-Using APIs provided by the support cloud storage vendors, CSS securely copies the target files under 100Mb each to a temporary storage location.
+CSS securely copies the target files under 100Mb each to a temporary storage location using APIs provided by the support cloud storage vendors.
 Files are then scanned and immediately deleted from the temporary storage location.
 For more information, see How are files scanned.